alexxromero/MGPythiaDelphes_gpatlas/README.md

 This repo contains the basics of generating MadGraph events with Pythia8 and Delphes detector simulation in the UCI's GP cluster.

-The specifics of the event are setup on the gen_events_setup.sh file, which calls gen_events_slurm.py to generate the SLURM scripts and submit the jobs.
+The specifics of the event are setup on the gen_events_setup.sh.
+This file creates the files MG5PythiaDelphes.sh with the MG+Pythia+Delphes commands and submit_jobs.sh to submit the job to SLURM.

 Usage:

       bash gen_events_setup.sh
+      bash [event_tag]/submit_jobs.sh

 Run specifications:
 - gridpack: generated via MadGraph